 For instance, if your image is an illustrated element, like a logo or an icon, using an SVG file can significantly reduce that image’s file size while allowing for total flexibility in terms of how large that image is displayed.

 This is because SVG files are vector graphics, so they are small-sized images that can be sized larger without any quality loss—speaking of image quality.
+An image size might increase during photo editing, which is why you may need to use file converters to optimize it.

 3. Consider Image Quality